devesh2408/dynproto/README.md

 ## dynproto

-This is a fork of github.com/golang/protobuf to add schema parsing & marshaling/unmarshaling of blobs from dynamically parsed schemas.
+This is a fork of github.com/abe-winter/dynproto to add support for enum and include directive in protobuf file.

 Use this to parse protos when schemas aren't available at compile-time.